HortonworksUniversity/Security_Labs/HDP-3.0.1-AD.md

 scp -i ~/.ssh/mykeypair.pem centos@IP_ADDRESS:/tmp/keystore.p12 ~/Downloads/
 ```

-## Import certificate to your browser
+- Now import certificate to your browser
 The exact steps depend on your OS and browser.

 For example if using Chrome on Mac, use “Keychain Access” app: File > Import items > Enter password from above (you will need to type it out)